 But perhaps the biggest advantage of all is price.
-Starting at $1,199, you can replace your entire Jeep Grand Cherokee suspension and end those problems for less than you'd pay for just two replacement air springs.
-Once you install the kit, we back it with a one-year warranty and the coil springs with a Limited Lifetime Guarantee.
+Starting at $1,279.99, you can replace your entire Jeep Grand Cherokee suspension and end those problems for less than you'd pay for just two replacement air springs.
+Once it's installed, our kits are backed by a one-year warranty and the coil springs come with a Limited Lifetime Guarantee.

 Unless you just love spending money and trips to the dealership, it's easy to see why this suspension replacement kit is a much better option for your Jeep.
 It's the inexpensive long-term fix you've been looking for.

 If you're ready to convert, we're ready to help.
 Shop our selection of Jeep suspension kits and get your Grand Cherokee driving better than ever!